IngallsLabUW/phobos/README.md

 phobos is an R package of custom functions that accompany the Ingalls Lab MARS Project.

-The MARS project is an easy way to identify and rank unknown mass features (MFs) in your data.
+The MARS project helps identify and rank unknown mass features (MFs) in untargeted metabolomics data.
 It consists of three major sections:

--   A central database containing compiled mass features detected by the Ingalls lab with mz (mass/charge), rt (retention time, seconds), column, charge and ms2 data
+-   A central “homebase” database containing compiled mass features detected by the Ingalls lab with mz (mass/charge), rt (retention time, seconds), column, charge and ms2 data. **TODO: This database is still being built.**
--   *phobos*: A package of functions for annotating, ranking, and scoring the unknown mass features, as well as other common data transformations.
+-   This package, *phobos*: A package of functions for annotating, ranking, and scoring the unknown mass features, as well as other common data transformations associated with the MARS project.
 -   A central database containing annotated mass features from previous MARS missions. **TODO: This may end up being combined with the first database as one complete “homebase”.**

-**Flexible, updatable, searchable, rankable, exportable.**
+**phobos aims to be: Flexible, updatable, searchable, rankable, exportable.**

 ## Installation